johanmz/MultiFMBerry/README.md

 * Each audiostream uses about 5%-10% CPU.
 The Pi 3B has 4 cores which should be enough for many streams.
 FMBerry itself does not use much CPU either.
 * The software itself has no practical limit for the number of transmitters.
 You need one TCA9548A per 8 transmitters and one MCP23017 per 16 transmitters.
 If you want to use more the 4 TCA9548A or MCP23017 IC's, increase the max in defs.h before compiling the software.

 This software has been tested successfully with 8 transmitters on a Raspberry Pi 3B with 8 USB sound cards using a BIG7 UUgear USB hub, I plan to test with more transmitters.
-I've also done some limited but successful tests on a Pi 4B but moved to a Pi 3B when I discovered the USB sound card limit on the 4B described above.
+I've also done some limited but successful tests on a Pi 4B but switched to a Pi 3B when I found out about the USB sound card limit on the 4B.

 Installation
 -------------